 Any student who is interested in Food Science Technology needs to check out Virginia Tech.
 Virginia Tech food science technology majors receive 4.9% more than the average food science tech grad.
 This school is among the largest schools in Virginia.

 For students who wish to carry on after earning a bachelor's degree, this school has grad programs available.
-With a low net price and excellent education, Virginia Polytechnic Institute and State University is a fantastic value, attaining a position of #2 in Virginia.
-Look at a few school videos to discover what is happening on campus.
+With a low net price and excellent education, Virginia Tech is a fantastic value, attaining a position of #1 in Virginia.
+Get a better idea of what student life at Virginia Tech is like by viewing some campus videos.

 University of Georgia is among your best bets if you're planning on studying Food Science Technology.
 Looking for a big school?
 This college has more than 20,000 students on campus.